linsea/clue/README.md

 be obtained at runtime to degrade application performances.

-**Clue** don't call this expensive cost API, it leverages bytecode manipulate power to get these information at compile time to speed up the application performances.
+**Clue** don't call this expensive cost API, it leverages bytecode manipulate power to get these information at compile time to speed up the application performances, this is useful in the scenario which would write logs for production APP.

 ## Extension
-You are able to add your own `logger` implementation to `Clue` (e.g. a logger to write logs to files), which only needs to extends `BaseLog` and call `Clue.add(...)` to add to Clue, more details references `ConsoleLog` implementation.
+You are able to add your own `logger` implementation to `Clue` (e.g. a logger to write logs to files), which only needs to extends `BaseLog` and call `Clue.add(...)` to add to Clue, more details references [ConsoleLog](https://github.com/linsea/clue/blob/master/clue/src/main/java/com/github/linsea/clue/ConsoleLog.java) implementation.

 # License